Written by:

 Always call a licensed air conditioning repair technician to refill your refrigerant level, as it is illegal for unlicensed users to handle AC refrigerants.

 Power issues on an AC unit can cause frozen evaporator and condenser coils and loud noises from the fan motor or other parts.
 One of the most common reasons for frozen evaporator coils is a lack of airflow from blocked air filters or restricted ductwork.
 For example, you might be wondering why your AC stops working at night, which means that it might have a refrigerant leak.
-Or, for other issues, you may need to read our page on how to fix an AC.
+Or, for other issues, you may need to read our page on how to fix a portable air conditioner.

 STAT: A 2020 US EIA (Energy Information Agency) survey found that 50% of homes with a window air conditioner unit make less than $40,000 per year. (source)